-February 4, 2019
+On February 4, 2019

-Even with all of the listed benefits of inpatient treatment, someone seeking recovery may not find the commitment that is necessary for such to be feasible.
+Even with all the listed benefits of inpatient treatment, someone seeking recovery may not find the commitment necessary for such to be feasible.
 Inpatient treatment requires time away from jobs, family, and friends.
 It can also be more expensive than outpatient treatment, which can be a concern for someone who is already struggling to make financial ends meet.
 If these factors are a hindrance in receiving inpatient services, take heart.
 There are also many benefits to detoxing in an outpatient setting.

 There have been positive research results in applying behavioral therapy during addiction treatment.
 Compared to those who do not receive reinforcement during treatment, those who receive intermittent feedback during recovery have been shown to better maintain their sobriety over the long run.
 These results support the idea that periodic outpatient services can be utilized as effective resources in recovery.

 Outpatient services can include developing a comprehensive recovery plan and providing limited access to assisting medications.
 It is emphasized that successful outpatient treatment is related to the conditions of the participant’s personal life, as the struggle to overcome addiction is more difficult in the context of stressful life conditions.
 To maintain sobriety, it is further recommended that participants in outpatient programs persist with the treatment for at least a year.

 If you or a loved one are struggling with addiction and seeking substance use disorder treatment in Connecticut or New York, reach out to Ascendant.
 Our rehab and detox programs can help create a healthy foundation for lifelong sobriety.

 Here at Ascendant New York, we understand the importance of having access to accurate medical information you can trust, especially when you or a loved one is suffering from addiction.
 Find out more on our policy.